 Boston Consulting Group

-Saatchi & Saatchi
+Saatchi & Saatchi Fallon UK Group

-Magnus Djaba has led the transformation of Saatchi & Saatchi London for the last 6 years, expanding the services offered to clients and ensuring focus on creativity and business results.
+Magnus has led the transformation of Saatchi & Saatchi London for the last six years, expanding the services they offer their clients and ensuring they are focussed on creativity and business results.
 During this time, the agency has grown by 50%, won numerous creative and effectiveness awards and welcomed new clients such as EE, HSBC, Direct Line and Asda.
-He was formerly the MD at the start-up Fallon London, one of the UK’s most awarded and best-known creative agencies, famous for ground breaking campaigns for Cadbury, Skoda and Sony.
+He was formerly the MD at the start-up Fallon London, one of the UK’s most awarded and best-known creative agencies, famous for ground-breaking campaigns for Cadbury, Skoda and Sony.
 Magnus was appointed UK CEO of Saatchi & Saatchi in November 2011 and promoted to CEO of Saatchi & Saatchi Fallon UK Group in April 2014.
 In 2017 he took on the additional role of Global President of Saatchi & Saatchi, responsible for global clients, new business and brand positioning for the network.

 National College for Creative Industries

 He was appointed to the Board in 2008 and in his role as Chief Strategy Officer of SThree, he was responsible for expanding the Group’s international operations and non-ICT disciplines.
 Today the Group is present in 15 countries and across 10 brands delivering specialist recruitment solutions.
 In 2016, Gary was presented with an OBE in recognition for his service to Diversity in Business and his commitment to creating a positive and inclusive work environment where diverse opinions and perspectives are valued.
 With a dynamic CSR programme and the launch of the SThree Foundation, Gary has inspired his colleagues to reach out to the community and use their skills and networks to transform lives.

-Director of Direct Line for Business
+Direct Line For Business

 Infinity Capital Partners